michaelgrn/michaelgrn.github.io/README.md

 We use the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/) Jekyll theme.

+## Local Testing

+If you want to build and test the web site on your computer, you first need to install `ruby` and `bundler`.

+With those installed, run:

+    bundle install
+    bundle exec jekyll serve

+You can then connect to http://localhost:4000 to browse the site.

 ## Adding Publications

 To add a publication, add a new Markdown file in the `_pubs` directory.
 Do **not** add it to `pubs`; this is for managing output.